Battipaglia: History

-In 1969, due to the scheduled shutdown of two large sugar and tobacco processing factories – both employing a significant number of locals – thousands of Battipagliesi carried out widespread riots, which subsided a few days later following the Italian government's commitment to keep both operational.
-The few but intense days of social unrest – which took place in the context of a wider protest movement by students and workers in Italy and several other Western countries – eventually resulted in two fatalities.
+After the announced shutdown of two large sugar and tobacco processing factories in 1969, both employing a significant number of locals, thousands of Battipagliesi staged widespread riots, which subsided a few days later following the Italian government's commitment to keep both plants operational.
+The few but intense days of social unrest, which took place against the wider backdrop of the student and workers' protest movements then sweeping Italy and other Western countries, eventually resulted in two fatalities.

-Since the late 20th and early 21st century, the agricultural sector has been joined by the industrial one, several companies having established factories in the city.
+Since the late 20th and early 21st century, the agricultural sector has been joined by industry, with several companies establishing factories in the city.

 Geography

-The municipality borders with Bellizzi, Eboli, Montecorvino Rovella, Olevano sul Tusciano and Pontecagnano Faiano.
-Its hamlets (frazioni) are Aversana, Belvedere, Fasanara, Lago, Padova, San Emilio, Santa Lucia Inferiore, Spineta, Tavernola, Verdesca, and Vivai.
+The municipality borders Bellizzi, Eboli, Montecorvino Rovella, Olevano sul Tusciano and Pontecagnano Faiano.
+Its hamlets (frazioni) are Aversana, Belvedere, Fasanara, Lago, Padova, San Emilio, Santa Lucia Inferiore, Spineta, Tavernola, Verdesca and Vivai.

 Demographics

 Population

-The first migration wave, beginning in the nineteenth century, led many people to move to Battipaglia from Melfi and neighboring municipalities.
-During the 1960s, the local population soared due to the influx of immigrants from bordering areas (including the towns of the Monti Picentini, Campagna, the valley of the Sele and Cilento), mainly because of the job opportunities in the town's industry.
-Over the last three decades, the aforementioned have been joined by other groups, mainly eastern European, northern African and southern Asian expats.
+The first migration wave, beginning in the nineteenth century, brought many people to Battipaglia from Melfi and neighbouring municipalities.
+During the 1960s, the local population grew sharply with the influx of immigrants from bordering areas, including the towns of the Monti Picentini, Campagna, the valley of the Sele and Cilento, mainly drawn by the job opportunities offered by the town's industry.
+Over the last three decades, these communities have been joined by newer waves of immigrants, mainly from eastern Europe, northern Africa and southern Asia.

 Economy

-Most of the town's wealth is due to the industrial, craft, and agricultural sectors.
+The town's economy rests on the industrial, craft and agricultural sectors.
+The Battipaglia area is the leading region in Europe for the production of packaged salads and arugula.